-Neuroscience shows us why and explains that this is not because of the involvement of the pre-frontal cortex but that something fundamentally different is going on in the brain.
+Neuroscience shows us why and explains that this is not because of the involvement of the pre-frontal cortex but because something fundamentally different is going on in the brain.

 Here’s an example: a manager is preparing for a difficult conversation with one of their team members.
 They’ve collected all the evidence to present, which shows that the individual’s performance isn’t quite up to scratch.
 They’ve thought carefully about how to rationally raise all the concerns and issues with evidence to the ready, and they’re aware of the potential negative impact.

 It certainly sounds like all the planning has been put in place.
 Yet, immediately the team member is highly defensive, gets upset and goes on the attack.
 The meeting goes severely wrong from the start, and the objective to agree a solution and find a way forward becomes impossible.

 Let’s take a look at this conversation from a neuroscientific perspective.
 For this we use our RICH communication model, based on the work of Virginia Satir, a pioneer in family reconstruction therapy.
 The model has now been developed by Mindbridge and adapted to include our new understanding of the brain’s function.

 The brain works bottom up.
 The limbic system, sitting deep in the centre of the brain, is scanning for threat and danger and responding to our environment three times more quickly than our pre-frontal cortex.
 The limbic system is responding on our behalf before we can even begin to think about what’s happening.